-6.1 FIL World Championships in General Class (WCh)
+6.1 FIL World Championships in General Class (FIL WCh)

-6.1.1 Preliminary run:

-- The seeded groups do not participate in the preliminary run; all other athletes determine their start position in the preliminary run for the 1st competition run. - Start order according to the current seeded list, best place to last place.
-If athletes are tied in points, the start order is determined by a draw by the jury. - Athletes without WC points will be placed at the end of the start list according to a draw.
+- 6.1.1 Preliminary run: - The seeded groups do not participate in the preliminary run; all other athletes determine their start position in the preliminary run for the 1st competition run. - If athletes are tied in points, the start order is determined by a draw by the jury. - Athletes without WC points will be placed at the end of the start list according to a draw.